Tax Classifications For Workers: Employees, Independent Contractors, Statutory Employees, and Statutory Nonemployees

 Most workers will be categorized as either employees or independent contractors.
 The main distinguishing characteristic is whether the worker is independent and performs services for the public, and whether the employer has control over the worker's methods and time.
 If the employer has the right to control the worker, then the worker would generally be classified by tax authorities as an employee, even if the employer does not actually exercise control over the worker.
 The mere right to control is enough.

-The IRS uses the following guidelines to determine whether workers are actually employees.
+The IRS uses these guidelines to determine whether workers are actually employees.
 The employer generally:

 The employee usually: